ivan1993spb/snake-server/README.md

   }
   ```

-  `enable_walls` - optional parameter, default value is `true`
+  `enable_walls` is an optional parameter, the default value is `true`

 * **Request `GET /api/games`**

-  Request returns information about all games on server.
+  Request returns information about all games on a server.

   Optional **GET** params: